Birhanukassa/task-management/README.md

 ## Extended Feature Set for project task management system

-As we continue to develop task-Management, we are excited to share our roadmap of features that we plan to implement.
+As we continue developing task management, we are excited to share our roadmap of features we plan to implement.
 Our goal is to create a comprehensive task management solution that caters to a wide range of needs, from individual productivity to team collaboration.
 Here's what you can look forward to:

 ### Upcoming Features